-I came across this great article today by way of Facebook called “6 WAYS WE (ACCIDENTALLY) TEACH OUR KIDS RAPE CULTURE” [full article link is at the top of this post).
-It talks about six ways parents unknowingly and unintentionally teach about and validate Rape Culture.
-The article defines the six ways, and offers suggestions on what a parent can do/say differently to not teach their children Rape Culture.
+I came across this great article from babble today by way of Facebook called 6 WAYS WE (ACCIDENTALLY) TEACH OUR KIDS RAPE CULTURE.
+It talks about six ways parents unknowingly and unintentionally teach their children about and validate Rape Culture.
+The article defines these six ways and offers suggestions on what a parent can do/say differently to not teach their children Rape Culture.

-This is a great article, and it makes a lot of sense.
-It shows that we are forming the minds of children to accept rape culture, victim blaming, being afraid to say no, and slut shaming.
-Children are like sponges, and they are very smart.
-What the underlying meanings of what they are taught build the core of their own belief systems, way of thinking and actions that they take as they grow into teenagers and adults.
+I think this is a great article and it makes a lot of sense.
+It shows that we are forming the minds of children to accept rape culture such as victim blaming, being afraid to say no, and slut shaming.
+Children are like little sponges and they are very smart.
+The underlying meanings of what they are taught build the core of their own belief systems, way of thinking and actions they take in social situations as they grow into teenagers and adults.

-“Telling our kids that- “boys will be boys.””
+Number one is telling our kids that “boys will be boys”

 bad behavior as part of boy life,they learn